-- Receive, review, and take final action concerning all properly submitted charter schoolapplications within the timelines established by all applicable statutes and regulations and shall provide a copy of a submitted charter application to the resident local District Superintendent and to any other authorizer within three (3) days. - Conduct a comprehensive analysis of the strengths and weaknesses of each charter school application. - Develop, in cooperation with the applicant, a charter contract that complies with all applicable statutes and regulations, subject to approval of the Board and the Commissioner of Education. - Submit all required reports to the Kentucky Department of Education within the required timeframe, as established by all applicable statutes and regulations. - Monitor each charter school's progress towards the goals, objectives, and performance framework established in its charter contract, including but not limited to: - Taking reasonable measures to obtain charter school compliance with all applicable statutes and regulations, including, but not limited to, the Kentucky Open Records and Open Meetings laws. - O Holding the board of directors and officers of the charter school accountable to the Board through student achievement, financial, governance, operational, and climate and culture data that shall be collected throughout the year and provided to the Board. - Monitoring the charter school's academic, fiscal, and operational health, as well as school climate and culture, through a transparent accountability system, to include periodic reporting, monitoring visits, and publication of reports via the websites of the Board and the charter school.
-Formatted: sideheading Formatted: ksba normal Formatted: Justified, Space After: 6 pt, Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5", Font Alignment: Auto (CONTINUED) Authorization of Charter Schools AUTHORIZER ORGANIZATIONAL CAPACITY (CONTINUED) - Ocumenting, in writing, any discrepancies or deficiencies whether fiscal, educational, operational, or related to school climate and culture of the charter school and the steps and timelines developed by the charter school for correction and conduct additional monitoring.
+- Receive, review, and take final action concerning all properly submitted charter school applications within the timelines established by all applicable statutes and regulations and shall provide a copy of a submitted charter application to the resident local District Superintendent and to any other authorizer within three (3) days. - Conduct a comprehensive analysis of the strengths and weaknesses of each charter school application. - Develop, in cooperation with the applicant, a charter contract that complies with all applicable statutes and regulations, subject to approval of the Board and the Commissioner of Education. - Submit all required reports to the Kentucky Department of Education within the required timeframe, as established by all applicable statutes and regulations. - Monitor each charter school's progress towards the goals, objectives, and performance framework established in its charter contract, including but not limited to: - Taking reasonable measures to obtain charter school compliance with all applicable statutes and regulations, including, but not limited to, the Kentucky Open Records and Open Meetings laws. - Holding the board of directors and officers of the charter school accountable to the Board through student achievement, financial, governance, operational, and climate and culture data that shall be collected throughout the year and provided to the Board. - Monitoring the charter school's academic, fiscal, and operational health, as well as school climate and culture, through a transparent accountability system, to include periodic reporting, monitoring visits, and publication of reports via the websites of the Board and the charter school.
+Authorization of Charter Schools AUTHORIZER ORGANIZATIONAL CAPACITY (CONTINUED) - Documenting, in writing, any discrepancies or deficiencies whether fiscal, educational, operational, or related to school climate and culture of the charter school and the steps and timelines developed by the charter school for correction and conduct additional monitoring.
 Copies of the documentation shall be provided to the charter school board of directors. - Consider, as appropriate and required by law, amendments to as well as renewal, nonrenewal, and/or revocation of a charter contract. - Publication of required information on the District website as well as each charter school's website, including but not limited to, the charter school's original application, charter contract, and any contract amendments. - Compliance by each charter school with its charter contract.
 REFERENCES: